11 Things to know when Moving to Quebec QC

 - Change your address and setting up home services at your new address.
-MovingWaldo can be a useful tool to get it done in a heartbeat.
+MovingWaldo can be a useful tool to notify multiple places in minutes.
 Also, here is a useful checklist to keep track of all your address changes.

 - Obtain a cell phone number (if needed)

 One of the first steps you make when you arrive will be to find housing.
 You should take the time to fully inform yourself about all the concerns that you may have regarding housing in Quebec.
 Ask yourself the following questions: what type of house are you looking for?
 In what price range?
 What best suits your needs.
 Fully informing yourself will save you time and money.

 In fact, the majority of people moving to Quebec settle in Montreal.
 It is a beautiful city where you can find employment opportunities, green spaces, rich culture and lively student life!
 If you decide to move to the metropolis, you should first learn about the best neighbourhoods in Montreal.

 Fun fact – out of the ten cheapest cities to rent an apartment in Canada, eight are located in Quebec.